redis-developer/adding-apps-to-redis-marketplace/README.md

 ### marketplace.json
 Modify the following `marketplace.json`.
 The details for each property are provided in comments.
+Fields that are optional: `quick_deploy`, `deploy_button`
 ```
 {
     "app_name": "",  //Name of the app